EpsilonLabsInc/epsml/old_repos/epsutils/README.md

 # Epsilon Utils

 Welcome to the epsutils repository!
 This repository contains a collection of commonly used utility functions in Python to make your development process smoother and more efficient.

+In order to use epsutils in other Python projects add them to Python path:
+`export PYTHONPATH="/path/to/epsutils/repo/:$PYTHONPATH"`